East Yorkshire Regiment: Early wars

 Raised in 1685 in Nottingham by Sir William Clifton, 3rd Baronet, the regiment was originally, like many British infantry regiments, known by the name of its current Colonel.
 It took part in the Battle of Killiecrankie in July 1689 and the Battle of Cromdale in April 1690 during the Jacobite rising of 1689 to 1692.

 The regiment embarked for Flanders in spring 1694 for service in the Nine Years' War and took part in the capture of Huy in autumn 1694, the attack of Fort Knokke in June 1695 and the Siege of Namur in summer 1695 before returning home in 1697.

 The regiment was sent to Holland in 1701 for service in the War of the Spanish Succession and fought at the siege of Kaiserswerth in 1702, the siege of Venlo later that year and the Battle of Blenheim in August 1704.
 It went on to fight at the Battle of Ramillies in May 1706, the Battle of Oudenarde in July 1708 and the Battle of Malplaquet in September 1709.
 It returned to England in 1714.
 It was sent to Scotland and took part in the Battle of Glen Shiel in June 1719 during Jacobite rising.

 The regiment was deployed to South America, where it took part in the Battle of Cartagena de Indias in March 1741 during the War of Jenkins' Ear.
 It also saw action at the Battle of Culloden in April 1746 during the next Jacobite rising.
 In 1751, when the numerical system of designation of Regiments of Foot was adopted, it became the 15th Regiment of Foot.

 The regiment went on to take part in the capture of Île-d'Aix in 1757 and, having sailed for North America in 1758, fought at the Battle of the Plains of Abraham in 1759 during the Seven Years' War.
-In 1782 the regiment became the 15th (The Yorkshire East Riding) Regiment of Foot.
+After the conclusion of the aforementioned war, the regiment was deployed to Montreal, Canada in c.
+October 1765.

 The regiment was sent to North America again in spring 1776 for service in the American Revolutionary War.
 It saw action at the Battle of Long Island in August 1776, the Battle of White Plains in October 1776 and the Battle of Fort Washington in November 1776.
 It also took part in the Battle of Brandywine in September 1777, the Battle of Germantown in October and the Battle of White Marsh in December 1777.

+In 1782 the regiment became the 15th (The Yorkshire East Riding) Regiment of Foot.